Regular or Temporary Position

 Flexible Work Schedules

 The personal needs of an employee may result in a request to vary the normal daily work schedule.
-Typically, such requests involve time off on one day to be made up on another day.
-This may involve the employee working more than eight hours on that day, which could result in an exception to the University policy of paying overtime for hours worked in excess of eight in a day.
+Typically, such requests involve time off on one day to be made up on another day within the work week.

 Flexible work schedules are intended to offer variations for the mutual benefit of the employee and organizational unit.
 Not every work situation is conducive to such schedules, especially where essential services or “services on demand” are involved.
 Nor do flexible work schedules provide a means for avoiding overtime opportunities or payment.
 Flexible work schedules do not alter the authority and responsibility of supervisors to establish and change work schedules in order to accomplish the objectives and requirements of the department or organizational unit.